bella2391/FMC-Plugin/README.md

 ### /fmcb cancel
 Only sending "canceled event"
 ## Socket Server
-Sockets are enable us to communicate between BungeeCord and Spigot Servers.<br>
+Sockets are enable us to communicate between Velocity and Spigot Servers.<br>
-There are more extendance than BungeeCord Message Channel.
 ### Reason
 ・Communication Available even when players are offline<br>
 ・Not Java, for example, PHP can be access to it.<br>